-Clearing up misconceptions like this is one of the most important benefits of seeing a doctor when you are having difficulty becoming pregnant.
+Clearing up misconceptions like this is one of the most important benefits of seeing your trusted health care provider when you are having difficulty becoming pregnant.

-Whatever the cause, having trouble getting pregnant can be stressful, which can make getting pregnant that much harder.
-Knowing more about conception — especially when to ask for help, how to be prepared to conceive and what your technological options are — can give you more confidence.
+Whatever the cause, having trouble getting pregnant can be stressful, which can make make getting pregnant that much harder.
+Knowing more about the journey to conception — especially when to ask for help, how to be prepared to conceive and what your technological options are — can give you more confidence.

-Infertility affects about one in eight couples and may be among their most difficult challenges.
-The experts at Florida Hospital for Women are not only well versed in the latest technology around fertility, they respond with empathy to the anxiety and concern that infertility can cause.
+Infertility affects about 1 in 8 couples and may be among their most difficult challenges.
+The experts at AdventHealth for Women are not only well-versed in the latest technology around fertility, they respond with empathy to the anxiety and concern that infertility can cause.

 If you have trouble conceiving, it may not be obvious how long you should wait before looking for help.
 How long you ought to wait depends on how old you are as well as your personal history.

-Dr. Humphrey says women under 35 who have been trying to conceive for over one year should seek help, as should women over 35 who have been trying for six months.
+Dr. Humphrey says women under 35 who have been trying to conceive for more than one year should seek help, as should women over 35 who have been trying for six months.

 But there’s an exception to this rule.
 If you’re under 35 and are not having regular periods, then that may mean your body isn’t producing eggs regularly.

-“If your period is irregular and you aren’t making an egg reliably, you’re not likely to get pregnant,” Dr. Humphrey says, and you should seek help sooner.
+“If your period is irregular and you aren’t making an egg reliably, you’re not likely to get pregnant,” Dr. Humphrey says, so you should seek help sooner.

 The goal for conception should be to time intercourse before ovulation occurs.
 Sperm is viable for roughly two or three days inside the fallopian tube, but the egg is viable for less than 24 hours, Dr. Humphrey notes.